 - Under 18 years of age

-- Living with an eating disorder such as anorexia.
+- Living with or history of an eating disorder such as anorexia

 If you have medical conditions, make sure to talk to your health care practitioner before trying intermittent fasting.
 With conditions such as diabetes, fasting can require modifications to medications.

 Some final thoughts on fasting